-- Why you don’t have to become a brilliant investor or possess any unusual skill to retire in 10 years or less.
+- Why you don't have to be a brilliant investor or possess any unusual skill to retire in 10 years or less.

-- Discover which action steps you must take today.
+- The key action steps you must take today.

-It doesn’t require hitting the lottery or inheriting a windfall from ol’ Aunt Myrtle.
+Hitting the lottery or inheriting a windfall from ol' Aunt Myrtle isn't required.

-Similarly, you don’t have to become a brilliant investor or possess any unusual skill.
+Similarly, you don't have to become a brilliant investor or possess any unusual skill to retire early.

 Get This Article Sent to Your Inbox as a PDF…